The Family Traveller’s Guide To Lansing Lugnuts Baseball

 I’m used to watching ball games at the cavernous Rogers Centre, but the Lugnuts’ ballpark, Cooley Law School Stadium, is on a whole different level.
 Quirky is probably a good word for it.
 One of the seating options is the lawn aka the grass behind the outfield, for example.
 The home run fence also varied a lot in height, across the field.
 It reminded me of Tetris, where it’s like a few more pieces are needed, to make the walls complete.
 The quirkiest part, though, were the apartments in the outfield.
 For real, you can actually live in a baseball stadium!

 In terms of pricing, the costs of the tickets ranged from $9 for the outfield lawn seats, to $15 for executive box seats.
-The food choices were pretty varied (we stuck to hot dogs, chicken tenders and fries, but I heard that there were some more funky options throughout the concourse), and the pricing was about average.
+The food choices vary.
+Hot dogs, chicken tenders and fries for us, with more funky options throughout the concours.
+The the pricing is about average.
 All things considered, my whole family thoroughly enjoyed the game.
 The fact that the Lugnuts won was a bonus (a Blue Jays team that actually wins?
 Crazy talk!).
 It’s good value for your money, especially when considering the other stuff there, which engages fans and non-fans, of all ages.
 It’s the type of place that you could take your family and happen to watch a baseball game, while you’re there, if that makes sense.

 - Cooley Law School Stadium is located in downtown Lansing.
 There were a bunch of restaurants and pubs near the stadium, if you want to take in the night life after a game

 - Also downtown is Impression5 Science Center.
 Timing wise, we weren’t able to go, but it sounds like a ton of fun, and I think my kids would have loved this place.